Adding volume control to unsupported devices

 A frustrating volume change indicator…

 SoundSource’s Super Volume Keys feature can remove this limitation.
-Enabling Super Volume Keys, in SoundSource’s preferences, extends its volume-change capabilities to your keyboard.
+Enabling Super Volume Keys, in SoundSource’s settings, extends its volume-change capabilities to your keyboard.

 …now works as you expect!